 The LENGTH field indicates the number of bits consumed by this enhanced structure, including the STRUCT_ID field.
 This allows terminals that do not recognize or support the STRUCT_ID to skip this structure and move on to the next one.
+Note that in this document (OCT v3.2.0), only one ESTRUCT ID is defined so there will be no subsequent structures.

 The NUM_SEGMENTS field defines the number of timestamp segments.
 It also allows for timestamp segments to be declared invalid.
 If a Host was not able to supply any timestamp segment information, either due to link failure or other faults, it shall set NUM_SEGMENTS to 0.
-The remote Host would then know not to use this ETWTT_DATA_STRUCTURE.
+The remote Host would then know not to use this ETWTT DATA STRUCTURE.

-The ETWTT_SEGMENT structure defines each segment and is documented in Table 3-17.
+The ETWTT SEGMENT structure defines each segment and is documented in Table 3-16.